Meet Our Team

 Christine Ashimwe, MGHD

-Christine holds a BSc degree in Life Sciences (Environmental Health), a Postgraduate Diploma in Gender & Development and a MSc degree in Global Health Delivery (MGHD).
+in Gender & Development and a Master’s degree in Global Health Delivery (MGHD).
 She is currently undertaking an MBA in Healthcare Management from the University of Arizona, Eller College of Management.

 Community Health Worker